Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: Introduction

+In Section 5, we use the Green function of a degree zero divisor on $B$ to construct a HYM metric on $V$, which is singular on $V$ over the product of $T$ and each branched point.
+However, this singular metric is essentially the same as the metrics (\ref{414}) when the PDE (\ref{418}) takes the {\sl singular} solution.
+Hence, this metric can be glued to the local {\sl smooth} HYM metrics (\ref{414}).
+The resulting metrics can be normalized conformally to a family of Hermitian metrics $H_{0,\epsilon}$ so that equation (\ref{1901002}) holds.
+Then by the estimates in Section 4, it is easy to prove Theorem \ref{t0}.

+In Section 6, we first normalize $H_{1,\epsilon}$ so that $\det H_\epsilon=1$.
+Then from inequality (\ref{1901005}) we use the Morse iteration to prove

+In Section 7, we prove Theorem \ref{1901004}.
+In fact, the identity $\det H_\epsilon=1$ implies $\textup{Tr}H_\epsilon\geq 2$.
+If $\inf_{x\in X}\textup{Tr}H_\epsilon(x)>2$, then at any point one eigenvalue of $H_\epsilon$ is bigger than one and the other is smaller than one.
+Hence the eigenvectors of $H_\epsilon$ form two (complex) subline bundles of $V$.
+We analyses the relations between the curvatures of the subline bundles and $V$ to obtain inequality (\ref{1901006}).
+For the higher order estimates, in Section 8 a new version (\ref{1209065}) of the HYM system is derived.
+Then we can reach the goal by using the Gagliardo-Nirenberg inequality (c.f. \cite{Ni}).

-{\bf Acknowledgement.} The author would like to thank Professor Jun Li for useful discussions on algebraic geometry and Professor Jiaxing Hong and Shing-Tung Yau on PDEs.
-Without their helps, this paper would not have been finished.
-He would also like to thank Professor Chaohao Gu, Hesheng Hu and Yuanlong Xin for constant encouragements.
-The first part was done while the author was visiting Stanford University in the spring of 2002, he would like to thank their warm hospitality.
-This work is supported in part by NSFC grants 10101004, 11025103 and 11121101.
+The draft of the first 6 sections was finished in 2002 with the help of Professor Jun Li.
+The author would like to thank J. Li for discussions on algebraic geometry and Professors Jiaxing Hong and Shing-Tung Yau on PDEs.
+He would also like to thank Professors Guofang Wang, Qingxue Wang, Weiping Zhang and Xi Zhang for useful discussions.
+This work is partially supported by NSFC grants 11871016, 11421061 and 11025103.

-The draft of this paper was finished in 2002.
-It has been rewritten and the estimates are added on higher order derivatives of the difference between the metrics $H_{1,\epsilon}$ and $H_{0,\epsilon}$.
-The author would like to thank the referee for many useful suggestions and comments.